osodevops/openshift-confluent/okd/install.md

 At this point, you can expect to wait (:coffee:) around 35 minutes in total.
 Terraforming is going-on, and all resources are being tagged for quick cleanup later.
 You won't be doing any manual TF work - everything is self-contained.

+Any errors about `Route reflector` can be ignored, as long as they do not persist more than a few mins / half-a-dozen or so messages.